codesnail/BehavioralCloning/README.md

 [Training Video](./videos/sample_training_video.mp4)

+(Compare this to the autonomous driving mode [here](./videos/run2_autonomous.mp4), but read below to see how I got there.)

-The simulator actually stores the video in the form of individual images it is comprised of.
+The simulator actually stores the training video in the form of individual images it is comprised of.
 It also outputs `driving_log.csv` which records the steering angle against the corresponding fully qualified image file name.
 Below is a sample of this file after running the simulator in training mode.

 ```
 C:\ahmed\CarND\behavioral_cloning\IMG\center_2018_07_30_19_54_48_078.jpg,C:\ahmed\CarND\behavioral_cloning\IMG\left_2018_07_30_19_54_48_078.jpg,C:\ahmed\CarND\behavioral_cloning\IMG\right_2018_07_30_19_54_48_078.jpg,0,0,0,9.254003E-07